waldophotos/kafka-avro/README.md

 ## Release History

+- **v0.5.0**, *15 Feb 2017*
+    - Upgrade to node-rdkafka `0.7.0-ALPHA.3` which changes the consumer API by decoupling subscribing from consuming.
 - **v0.4.3**, *15 Feb 2017*
     - Locked this version to `0.7.0-ALPHA.2` of node-rdkafka which broke BC in `0.7.0-ALPHA.3`.
 - **v0.4.2**, *15 Feb 2017*